stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### BRYN

 Yeah, I think uncontaminated is probably a broader term, because that covers, like, a sterile environment for certain types or a sil-- yeah, I guess a silent environment for different types of research.
 Now, uncontaminated is, you know, an ideal.
 There's an old joke about physicists solving problems.
 A physicist asks which comes first, the chicken or the egg.
-And they say, "Well, I've got a solution but it's only true for a spherical chicken in a vacuum."

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; __[Tim laughs]__

-A lot of physics is about answering questions in completely imaginary perfect conditions which you can't achieve in the real world, and that's a really good example of it.
+And they say, "Well, I've got a solution but it's only true for a spherical chicken in a vacuum." __[Tim laughs]__ A lot of physics is about answering questions in completely imaginary perfect conditions which you can't achieve in the real world, and that's a really good example of it.
 The radiation they discovered is referred to as the cosmic microwave background.
 It is indeed a bunch of radiation that is *literally everywhere in the universe* and was created, I believe, 300,000 years after the Big Bang, [__TIM:__ Well, how--] for reasons I won't go into.

 #### TIM